Espiobest/Advent-of-Code-2023/README.md

 # Advent-of-Code-2023
 Solutions to the Advent of Code 2023.
-I'll probably use Python for the leaderboard but will try out Golang later as well.
+I'll be using Python for the leaderboard but write the solutions in Golang later.